 Changes to the Root Zone Management Architecture and Operation.

-Per theIANA Functions Contract, NTIA approval was required for the implementation of all changes to the Root Zone environment such as DNSSEC many classes of changes to Iprocesses (including what may be published).
+Per the NTIA IANA Functions Contract, NTIA approval was required for the implementation of all changes to the Root Zone environment such as DNSSEC as well as many classes of changes to IFO processes (including what may be published).
 As such:

 The CWG-Stewardship recommends replacement of this approval function be provided for major architectural and operational changes.
 The entity responsible for such approvals will establish a process which allows for consultation with the bodies involved in such changes as well as with those with wide experience in the specific technology or process to ensure that prudent but effective changes are made.
 The replacement approval function should coordinate with the NTIA at the time of transition to transfer relevant information about any ongoing major architectural and operational changes so that any such ongoing activities are not negatively impacted by the transition.

-The CWG-Stewardship recommends that for changes internal to I and for those related to reports and communications, no external approval shall be needed.
+The CWG-Stewardship recommends that for changes internal to IFO and for those related to reports and communications, no external approval shall be needed.
 Such decision should be made, where appropriate, in consultation with the community, or the approval function referenced in sub-section a.

-The CWG-Stewardship recommends that post transition budgets must support capability to investigate, develop and deploy the type of Root Zone enhancements required to keep the Root Zone and its management evolving.
+The CWG-Stewardship recommends that post transition IFO budgets must support IFO’s capability to investigate, develop and deploy the type of Root Zone enhancements required to keep the Root Zone and its management evolving.

-Principle regarding transparency of actions by
+Principle regarding transparency of actions by IFO

-The CWG-Stewardship recommends that, to the extent allowed by external agreements and as necessitated by security issues and the need to respect business confidentiality, the should operate in a transparent manner.
+The CWG-Stewardship recommends that, to the extent allowed by external agreements and as necessitated by security issues and the need to respect business confidentiality, the IFO should operate in a transparent manner.

-Principle regarding a single entity.
+Control of Root Zone Management.

+Currently updating the Root Zone requires the active participation of three parties, the IFO, the Root Zone Maintainer and the NTIA.
+The IFO receives change requests from various sources, validates them, and sends them to the Root Zone Maintainer who, once they are authorized by the NTIA, updates the Root Zone File, DNSSEC signs it, and distributes it to the Root operators.

-Post transition there will only be the IANA Functions Operator and the Root Zone Maintainer.
-The CWG is not recommending any change in the separation between the two at this time.
-The CWG is recommending that should there be a proposal to combine the two or make other changes in their respective roles in root zone modification, that it be subject to wide community consultation
+Post transition there will only be the IFO and the Root Zone Maintainer.
+The CWG-Stewardship is not recommending any change in the separation between the two at this time.
+The CWG-Stewardship is recommending that should there be a proposal to combine the two or make other changes in their respective roles in root zone modification, that it be subject to wide community consultation.

 For further details, please see Annex N.